By Christopher Murphy, CIMA®, Dominic Rizzo, CFA, Jennifer O'Hara Martin

 • Passive technology exchange-traded funds (ETFs) are limited by market concentration within the sector, while active and thematic funds offer greater flexibility.

 It’s tempting to compare this infrastructure cycle with the telecom bubble of the late 1990s, but there are many meaningful distinctions.
 Most notably, this current cycle is funded by the most profitable companies in history—the hyperscalers.
 These companies operate as natural monopolies, and only at their scale has it even been possible to invent, develop, and finance the significant changes driven by AI.
-The paradox is that while AI was only possible due to the hyperscalers’ enormous power and scale, AI also initiates the very technology transition that could potentially disrupt the existing businesses of these natural monopolies.
+The paradox is that while AI was only possible due to the hyperscalers’ enormous power and scale, AI also initiates the very transition that could potentially disrupt the existing businesses of these natural monopolies.
 This implies that the infrastructure investments are both offensive and defensive and could continue longer than the market expects.

 Additional growth areas include e-commerce and digital payments